 Showcase Only The Best Photos

-If customers start engaging with your posts, they’ll tag your account in theirs.
+If customers are engaged with you, they’ll tag you in their posts, no matter how they look.
 But if you post cringe-worthy image quality, you might get flamed by an unhappy follower.

 Just as product posters or homepage hero images, your business should project your products in their best appearance.
 You don’t want to settle anything less than that.

-Your followers, especially those with discriminating taste, will take notice once your posts appear in their feeds.
+Your followers, especially those with discriminating taste will take notice once your posts will appear in their feeds.
 As they become more engaged, it also helps increase your ability to attract and gain more followers.

 Be Present in the Local Marketplace

 As a local business, it makes sense to keep your focus on your shop location.
-Use local-centric hashtags like places, addresses, and landmarks and.
-This is especially helpful when you may have multiple presences — popup shops in shopping malls, promotions across individual branches, or hold bake sales for charity.
+Use local-centric hashtags like places, addresses and landmarks and .
+This is especially helpful when you may have multiple presence — popup shops in shopping malls, promotions across certain branches, or hold bake sales for charity.